nextauthjs/docs/docs/configuration/options.md

 ```

 :::tip
 If you rely on the default secret generation in development, you might notice JWT decryption errors, since the secret changes whenever you change your configuration.
-Defining a secret will make this problem go away.
-We will likely make this option mandatory even in development in the future.
+Defining an explicit secret will make this problem go away.
+We will likely make this option mandatory, even in development, in the future.
 :::

 ---